hezhangsprinter/NTIRE-2018-Dehazing-Challenge/README.md

 # NTIRE-2018-Dehazing-Challenge
 Pytorch implementation of "Multi-scale Single Image Dehazing using Perceptual Pyramid Deep Network"

+And this method rank 1st in the indoor track and 3rd in the outdoor track.

 All the codes can be also be found in the following link